Unlawful Detainer: Your Ultimate Recourse When You Need to Evict a Noncompliant Tenant

 Unlawful Detainer

-Unlawful detainer also refers to the type of lawsuit you can file against that tenant in order to legally evict him or her.
+Unlawful detainer also refers to the type of lawsuit you can file against that tenant to legally evict him or her.
 Unlawful detainer laws vary from state to state.
 Considering this, your best interests dictate that you hire an experienced landlord/tenant attorney to help you in this endeavor.

 Examples of Unlawful Detainer Causes of Action

 You cannot legally evict a tenant simply because you don’t like him or her.
 You also cannot evict someone because you wish you had never rented to him or her in the first place.
-There must have a valid eviction reason, such as one of the following:
+There must be a valid eviction reason, such as one of the following:

 • Your tenant is behind on his or her rent or habitually pays it late.